Methodology

 Corporate Communications

 Guides to margin recovery by FY27.
 Confident tone.
 Digital positioned as tailwind.
+Supply chain investment framed as “building for the next decade.”

 Guidance missed 3 of 4 years.
+Track record undermines forward claims.

 Regulatory Filings

-ACCC interim report notes "pricing practices of concern."
+ACCC interim report notes “pricing practices of concern.”
 Flags potential structural remedies.
+Commissioner’s public comments suggest scope widening beyond initial terms of reference.

-Outcome range wider than consensus assumes.
+Outcome range wider than the market is pricing.

 Competitor Disclosures